michellejlin/lava/README.md

 1. With a reference fasta and a reference gff, with the optional -o argument placing output into a folder named output (as seen in Example 1):

-`nextflow run vpeddu/lava --OUTDIR test_data/example_1_output/ --FASTA test_data/Example1_ref.fasta --GFF test_data/Example1_ref.gff --CONTROL_FASTQ test_data/Example1_file1.FASTQ --METADATA test_data/Example1_metadata.csv -with-docker ubuntu:18.04`
+`nextflow run vpeddu/lava --OUTDIR test_data/example_1_output/ --FASTA test_data/Example1_ref.fasta --GFF test_data/Example1_ref.gff --CONTROL_FASTQ test_data/Example1_file1.fastq --METADATA test_data/Example1_metadata.csv -with-docker ubuntu:18.04`

 2. And to pull the reference from Genbank, this will place all output into a folder named the current data and time (as seen in Example 2):

-`nextflow run vpeddu/lava --OUTDIR test_data/example_2_output/ --GENBANK NC_039477.1 --CONTROL_FASTQ test_data/Example2_file1.FASTQ --METADATA test_data/Example2_metadata.csv -with-docker ubuntu:18.04`
+`nextflow run vpeddu/lava --OUTDIR test_data/example_2_output/ --GENBANK NC_039477.1 --CONTROL_FASTQ test_data/Example2_file1.fastq--METADATA test_data/Example2_metadata.csv -with-docker ubuntu:18.04`

 For additional help you can also run `lava.py -help`: